PHYSIOTHERAPY FOR THIGH / KNEE

 Thigh

-Muscle strains or torn muscle fibers can occur here, especially during sport.
+Here, especially during sports, muscle strains or muscle fiber tears can occur.
 The major muscle groups that are usually affected here are the inner, anterior and posterior thigh muscles (adductors, quadriceps, sciatica/hamstrings).
 The most common breaks are here femoral neck fractures.
-In physiotherapy, we then work on restoring the full resilience of these structures.
+In physical therapy, we then work to restore full strength to these structures.

 • The main aim is always to reduce the pain so that you can carry out your daily tasks without restrictions.